-Self-administrated shots of epinephrine (often referred to by their brand names: EpiPen and Twinject) are life-saving devices which can halt an allergic reaction and give a patient time to get to a hospital.
+Self-administrated shots of epinephrine (often referred to by the brand name EpiPen) are life-saving devices which can halt an allergic reaction and give a patient time to get to a hospital.
 For children and adults who experience anaphylaxis, an epinephrine shot is a matter of life or death.
 But it’s important for patients and caregivers to know how to properly work an automatic epinephrine shot.
 An incorrect or accidental administration can have dangerous consequences.

 Accidental Epinephrine Injections & the Consequences: